godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

     var JOYPAD_SENSITIVITY = 2
     const JOYPAD_DEADZONE = 0.15

-Lets go over what each of these do:
+Let's go over what each of these do:

 * ``JOYPAD_SENSITIVITY``: This is how fast our joypad joysticks will move our camera.
 * ``JOYPAD_DEADZONE``: The dead zone for the joypad.
 You may need to adjust depending on your joypad.